the-math-room/facet/CONTRIBUTING.md

 Use this order when deciding where a feature belongs:

-1. Domain/application code owns meaning and state transitions.
+1. Domain/application code owns meaning, state, event vocabularies, and transitions.
-2. Representation code projects meaning/state into a UI denotation.
+2. Projection code maps meaning/state into a UI denotation.
-3. `src/core` defines abstract operations and laws.
+3. src/core defines abstract operations, laws, Renderer, Dispatch, and platform-neutral types.
-4. `src/html` defines HTML-specific helpers.
+4. src/html defines HTML-specific vocabulary and helpers.
-   - `src/html/html.ts` keeps the explicit array-based helper API.
+   - src/html/html.ts keeps the explicit array-based helper API.
-   - `src/html/dsl.ts` provides a thin mixed-argument authoring DSL over the same algebra.
+   - src/html/dsl.ts provides a thin mixed-argument authoring DSL over the same algebra.
-5. `src/tree` defines one concrete HTML tree representation.
+5. src/tree defines one concrete HTML tree representation.
-6. `src/dom` interprets that representation into the browser DOM.
+6. src/dom interprets that representation into the browser DOM.
+7. src/string interprets that representation into static HTML text.
-7. `src/test-renderer` provides a non-DOM interpreter for normalized structural tests.
+8. src/test-renderer provides normalized structural JSON for tests.
-8. Future packages can own routing, forms, resources, animation, devtools, and other ecosystem concerns.
+9. src/testing provides pure ADT-level inspection, queries, and event decoder tests.
+10. src/runtime provides an optional app/effect loop that keeps effects at the edge.
+11. src/examples demonstrates usage; examples are allowed to compose layers.

+## Pure and impure code

+Prefer this split:

+Pure:

+- domain update functions
+- view/projection functions
+- laws
+- tree construction
+- renderToJson
+- renderToHtml
+- ADT testing queries

+Impure:

+- DOM mounting and patching
+- browser event handling
+- runEffect implementations
+- app entrypoints

+Do not hide impurity inside the DSL or core algebra.

 ## Laws before optimization

 When changing the core algebra or tree representation, prefer adding or updating laws first.

-When optimizing the DOM renderer, preserve observable equivalence with the simple renderer except where explicit identity laws promise preservation.
+When optimizing an interpreter, preserve observable equivalence with the simple interpretation except where explicit identity or memoization rules permit preservation or bailout.

 ## Current renderer status

-The DOM renderer performs conservative same-position reconciliation directly over the tree representation:
+The DOM renderer performs conservative reconciliation directly over the tree representation:

 - lazy mapped-event nodes are evaluated during render/patch
 - memo nodes are denotationally equivalent to their child